JamesBeckmeyer/Fast-Food-Establishments-per-Capita-Compared-to-State-Obesity-Rates/README.md

 ### ETL:
  1  at jupyter notebook:
     run: "Database and ETL"\code\scrape_nicerx.ipynb
-    to write data in the "Database and ETL"\data\fastfood.csv file
- 2  at anaconda powershell:
+    to write data in the "Database and ETL"\data\fastfood.csv 2  at anaconda powershell:
     cd to the folder: "Database and ETL"\code
     run :python Create_SQLite_database.py